socialplanning/opencore/opencore/member/browser/README.txt

 We should have a psm, and it should respect the setting of project_noun.

     >>> view.portal_status_message
-    [u'You are the only remaining administrator ... leave this banana without appointing another.']
+    [u'You are the only administrator ... leave this banana without appointing another administrator.']

     Even if we are in the private state
     >>> view.change_visibility('p3')